hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 #### Chaotic coins

 This effective randomness is why we roll dice and throw coins.
-Symmetry is still important, since it splits the configuratio space
+Symmetry is still important, since it splits the configuration space
 $\mathcal{C}$ into regions of equal size, into which chaos threads trajectories in a roughly uniform way.
 <!-- plays the following role: it splits $\mathcal{C}$ into